Col. Jack O'Neill: Something wrong?

 - Babylon 5:

-- It's implied that the far future dying of our sun is caused by humanity's enemies.
+- It's implied that the far future, but way too early, dying of our sun is caused by future humans intentionally once they've finished moving to 'New Earth'.

 - From classic Doctor Who, there's the Hand of Omega, a remote stellar manipulator that the Time Lords use to tinker with stars to make them do as they wish; in "Remembrance of the Daleks", the Doctor uses it to destroy the Skaro solar system.
 In New Who, the Doctor uses the energy of a supernova to talk to Rose the first time she got dumped into another dimension, although he doesn't actually say he caused it.